flavea/Lazada-Price-Monitoring/README.md

 **warning:** make sure you are connected to the internet when running the application

 # Create an Update Schedule
- If you want to app to be able to update the prices even when the page is opened, you need to set up a cron job or a schedule on your server.
+ If you want to app to be able to update the prices even when the page is not opened, you need to set up a cron job or a schedule on your server.
 Your schedule need to curl **APP_URL/scrapper**.
 There are several ways to curl a link on crob jobs or task scheduler.
  - If you are using cPanel, you can go to cron jobs > add new cron job and set the settings
  - If you are using linux server, read [this file](https://awc.com.my/uploadnew/5ffbd639c5e6eccea359cb1453a02bed_Setting%20Up%20Cron%20Job%20Using%20crontab.pdf) as a guide to set up cron jobs.
 On both cPanel and linux, set the command as: